What Makes self esteem journal prompts for kids a Game-Changing Habit?

 Handling Common Obstacles

 Child resists writing.
 I hand a choice card: “Would you like to draw your answer, dictate it, or type instead?”
-Multiple options reduce power struggle.
+Multiple options reduce power struggles.

 Child ends entry after one sentence.
 I reply, “I see you wrote about winning at soccer.
 Tell me one detail you did not add.”
 Children then expand naturally.